ChewZL/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case : Rename Tag

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook asks the user to confirm the rename
+3. User confirms rename
+4. AddressBook renames the tag
+Use case ends.

+**Extensions**

+1a.
+Tag to be renamed does not exist

+> 1a1.
+AddressBook shows an error message
+  Use case ends

 ## Appendix C : Non Functional Requirements